veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    audioTrackId = UI8                                                              ¦  //                                                                                ¦
 ¦                                                                                    ¦  // Mask used to indicate which channels are present in the stream.                ¦
 ¦    if (audioMultitrackType != AvMultitrackType.OneTrack) {                         ¦  //                                                                                ¦
-¦      // The 'sizeOfAudioTrack' specifies the size in bytes of the                  ¦                                                                                    ¦
+¦      // The `sizeOfAudioTrack` specifies the size in bytes of the                  ¦                                                                                    ¦
 ¦      // current track that is being processed.
 This size starts                    ¦  // masks for commonly used speaker configurations                                 ¦
-¦      // counting immediately after the position where the 'sizeOfAudioTrack'       ¦  // <https://en.wikipedia.org/wiki/Surround_sound#Standard_speaker_channels>       ¦
+¦      // counting immediately after the position where the `sizeOfAudioTrack`       ¦  // <https://en.wikipedia.org/wiki/Surround_sound#Standard_speaker_channels>       ¦
 ¦      // value is located.
 You can use this value as an offset to locate the        ¦  FrontLeft           = 0x000001,                                                   ¦
 ¦      // next audio track in a multitrack system.
 The data pointer is               ¦  FrontRight          = 0x000002,                                                   ¦
 ¦      // positioned immediately after this field.
 Depending on the MultiTrack       ¦  FrontCenter         = 0x000004,                                                   ¦
-¦      // type, the offset points to either a 'fourCc' or a 'trackId.'               ¦  LowFrequency1       = 0x000008,                                                   ¦
+¦      // type, the offset points to either a `fourCc` or a `trackId.`               ¦  LowFrequency1       = 0x000008,                                                   ¦
 ¦      sizeOfAudioTrack = UI24                                                       ¦  BackLeft            = 0x000010,                                                   ¦
 ¦    }                                                                               ¦  BackRight           = 0x000020,                                                   ¦
 ¦  }                                                                                 ¦  FrontLeftCenter     = 0x000040,                                                   ¦